opentrustlabs/opentrust-identity/README.md

 time-based one-time-passwords and hardware security keys such as Yubikey or Titan or any key which supports the FIDO2 standard.

-Most open source IAM tools only support relational databases, and among those, frequently only the open source databases.
-This makes it difficult, if not impossible, for many organizations to adopt open source IAM tools, especially if the organization is running cloud-native application and is using NoSQL databases, or if the organization only supports commercial databases such as MSSQL and Oracle.

 This tool is designed to support a variety of backend data stores, both SQL and NoSQL.
 At the moment, those include:

 - Oracle